googleapis/google-auth-library-python/CONTRIBUTING.rst

 .. _Creating and Managing Service Account Keys: https://cloud.google.com/iam/docs/creating-managing-service-account-keys

-``setup_byoid``
+``setup_external_accounts``
 ~~~~~~~~~~~~~~~~

-In order to run the BYOID tests, you will need to set up a Workload Identity Pool,
+In order to run the workload identity federation tests, you will need to set up
-as well as attach relevant policy bindings for this new resource to our service account.
+a Workload Identity Pool, as well as attach relevant policy bindings for this
-To do this, make sure you have IAM Workload Identity Pool Admin and Service
+new resource to our service account.
+To do this, make sure you have IAM Workload
-Account Admin permissions, and then run:
+Identity Pool Admin and Security Admin permissions, and then run:

-  $ ./scripts/setup_byoid.sh
+  $ ./scripts/setup_external_accounts.sh

 and then use the output to replace the variables near
 the top of system_tests/system_tests_sync/test_byoid.py